SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "Grandmother, are we coming back?"

 She stopped working.
-For a long moment she just looked at me, and I saw something in her face I'd never seen before.
+For a long moment, she just looked at me, and I saw something in her face I'd never seen before.
 Uncertainty.
 Fear.

 Then she reached out and touched my cheek.
 "I don't know, child.
 I don't know."